A unified theory for continuous in time evolving finite element space approximations to partial differential equations in evolving domains: Introduction

 \subsection{Outline}

-In Section~\ref{AbstractFormulation-20161107}, we introduce the abstract functional analytic setting in which we pose the continuous partial differential equations.
-An abstract analysis of evolving finite element methods is provided in Section~\ref{AbstractNA}.
-In Section~\ref{sec:preliminaries}, we formulate our descriptions of evolving domains necessary to pose the parabolic PDEs and the evolving finite element spaces.
-Section~\ref{sec:sfem} deals with the construction of evolving surface finite element spaces and evolving discrete hypersurfaces.
-Sections~\ref{sec:application1}--\ref{sec:application3} apply these ideas to tackle three model problems.
-The paper concludes with Section~ \ref{sec:numerical-results} where results of numerical experiments are given which confirm the proven error bounds.
+The article is set out in three parts.
+The first part comprises the abstract theory.
+In \cref{sec:abstract-formulation}, we introduce the abstract functional analytic setting in which we pose the continuous partial differential equations.
+An abstract analysis of evolving finite element methods is provided in \cref{AbstractNA}.
+The second part comprises the construction of and approximation theory for evolving finite element spaces.
+We introduce our basic theory for evolving bulk and evolving surface finite elements in \cref{sec:bfem} and \cref{sec:sfem}. \Cref{sec:bulk-lift,sec:lift-fem} give technical details on relating the finite elements used in our computational methods to the structures in the underlying continuous problem.
+The third part comprises applications to three PDE settings. \Cref{BULKPDE} to \cref{sec:application3} apply these ideas to tackle three model problems.
+In \cref{sec:numerical-results} results of numerical experiments are given confirming the proven error bounds.
+Finally, there is an appendix (\cref{sec:faa-di-bruno}) with a technical result concerning a Fa\'a di Bruno formula for parametric surfaces.